zihengcheng/MadyGraph/readme.md

 ## Test

-The proposed **MadyGraph** can enhance the performance of any existing results.
+The proposed **MadyGraph** can enhance the performance of any existing SCI reconstructions.
 We have released our pretrained model in ```model/```.
 This repository uses the results of [EfficientSCI](https://github.com/ucaswangls/EfficientSCI) as an example.
 Run